fluffy-mods/fluffy-mods.github.io/_posts/2020-08-13-debugging-rimworld.markdown

 ## Profiling with dotPeek

 `@Snea` also pointed out that we can attach the [dotPeek](https://www.jetbrains.com/decompiler/) profiler.
 I had no problems attaching this to RimWorld, and it certainly looks promising for finding performance bottlenecks.

+## Setting Unity debug environment variables

+_2020-08-23_
+Added instructions for setting the correct environment variable, which may or may not be required.

 # Acknowledgements